-A critical part of our work is the research we undertake at all our project sites.
+A critical part of ALERT's work is the research we undertake at all our project sites.
 Interns work closely with our technicians on the collection and analysis of data.
 Participants are also actively involved in the creation of new studies, monitoring existing ones, and creating reports that reflect the progress of each research program.

 What can I expect?